 If you have an urgent problem outside normal surgery hours, please telephone NHS 111.

 Calls to NHS 111 are free from land lines and mobile telephones.
-Lines are open 24/7, every day of the year.
+Lines are open 24 hours a day, 7 days a week, every day of the year.

 You can call 111 when you think you need to go to the Accident and Emergency (A&E) Department at the hospital, or another Urgent Care Service, if you need advice outside surgery opening hours or you are not sure who to call for medical help.